JudeaDumont/java-ecosystem-project/MovingToJerseyServlets.md

 - installed and hosted postgres on a github actions container,
 - not sure if I can o multi-container deployments onto github actions,
-- but could not find an implemetnation for it so.
+- but could not find an implementation for it so.

 - I found a way to run the unit tests for it, both locally and in github actions

 - Next I will need to make sure flyway and hibernate are working with the postgres installation,
-- then I can really start moving over the java componenets.
+- then I can really start moving over the java components.